windowsub0406/Behavior-Cloning/README.md

 I visualized convolutional layer 1 and layer 2.
 I expected that 'the first and second layer have just simple features(e.g. line, edge, curve) and the rear layer has more complex features like texture or entire object.'
 [This paper](http://www.matthewzeiler.com/pubs/arxive2013/eccv2014.pdf)(Visualizing and Understanding
 Convolutional Networks) shows that.
 But in my model it doesn't look like that.
 NVIDIA paper also shows slmilar result with me.

-That's because our model is a simple regression model having 1 output.
 After checking from layer 1 to layer 4, I found out that __any layer does not extract more complex features.__

-So far, I completely misunderstood the CNN structure as 'every CNN models have simple feature in first layer and getting more complex as layer goes by.' **`But it was wrong!!`**
+~~That's because our model is a simple regression model having 1 output.~~ I found out the reason. :) really simple.
+The expected feature map represents visualization of trained **filter** and my feature map represents visualization of trained **layer**.
+I was confused between **`filter result and layer result`**.

 This test brought me great information.